-This isn't like buying any other bit of smart home security, where it's relatively plug-and-play.
-You'll have to know what type of door lock you currently have in order to swap it out with a smarter equivalent, and also, for example, decide whether you want a device that still gives you key access for when your phone battery is dead.
+This isn't like buying any other bit of smart security, where setup and use are both fairly straightforward.
+You'll have to know what type of door lock you currently have in order to swap it out with a smarter equivalent, and also, for example, decide whether you want a device that still gives you key access when your phone battery is dead.

-The good news is that whichever locking mechanism you have, and no matter whether you rent or own your property, there's plenty of options for you to explore from brands like Yale, August and Schlage.
+The good news is that whichever locking mechanism you have, and no matter whether you rent or own your property, there are plenty of options for you to explore from brands like Yale, August and Schlage.

 Below, we'll detail some of the best to help you decide on the door lock for your smart home.